11 New York Secrets: the less well known must see sights of New York City!

 There’s nothing secret about Times Square but these panoramic views of the crossroads of the world have to be seen to be believed!
 Above the crowds and craziness of Times Square, the hidden cocktail bars (our favourite is the R Lounge in the Renaissance Hotel) offer incredible views of the bright lights and yellow cabs the city is so famous for!The best view of Times Square!
 R Lounge, Renaissance Hotel, 48th and 7th

-Where to stay in New York:
+Where to stay in New York, the hotels we love:

 4 | Alice and Wonderland, Central Park